Why choose this course

 What you will study

-Our MSc in International Relations is a great stepping stone in your career development, whatever your plans.
+Whatever your plans are, our MSc in International Relations is a great stepping stone in your career development.

 Students from the Department of Politics have gone on to a wide range of careers.
 These include working for international organisations, national and local government, lobby groups and non-governmental organisations, as well as private businesses and media organisations.

 We also offer doctoral supervision in a wide range of political subjects for talented students who wish to continue their studies.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the 2020/21 academic year.
 These changes include the implementation of a hybrid teaching approach.
 View detailed information on the changes.